-WATER QUALITY Report

-Reporting Year 2018
+Annual WATER QUALITY Reporting Year 2019

-Ventura County Waterworks District No. 38
+Presented by: Ventura County Waterworks District No. 38

 General Information About Water Sources

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.